-The electrodialytic generation of alkalinity from an NaCl brine typically uses three-chamber bipolar membrane electrodialysis (BPMED) (Strathmann, 2011, pp. 163-167; Fig. 5 herein).
-In this process, aqueous brine (approximately 3.5 wt %-5 wt %), HCl (approximately 2 wt %), and NaOH (approximately 2 wt %) are converted into less concentrated brine (approximately 2 wt %-3.5 wt %), more concentrated HCl (approximately 3 wt %-4 wt %), and more concentrated NaOH (approximately 3 wt %-4 wt %).
-Hydrogen gas (H_2) and oxygen gas (O_2) are created at the end electrodes, but in contrast to electrolysis, because there are typically 50-200 membrane triplets between each pair of electrodes, the rate of H2 and O2 gas generation relative to the rate of NaOH production is negligible, reduced by a factor of the inverse number of cell triplets relative to electrolysis.
-In practice the H2 and O2 gases generated during electrodialysis are combined and vented.
-The HCl(ag) generated in this process is used on land in processes that result in the neutralization of the acid, for example in the neutralization of alkaline waste ponds found at sand and gravel operations.
-Scaling to gigatonnes of CO2 per year will require larger-scale uses of the acid such as the pretreatment of silicate rocks to enhance the kinetics and capacity of CO2 mineralization (Guy and Schott, 1989; Pollyea and Rimstidt, 2017).
+The electrodialytic generation of alkalinity from an NaCl brine typically uses three-chamber bipolar membrane electrodialysis

+(BPMED) (Strathmann 2011, pp.163-167, Fig. 5).
+In this process, aqueous brine (approx. 3.5-5 wt%), HCl (approx. 2 wt%), and NaOH (approx. 2 wt%) are converted into less concentrated brine (approx. 2-3.5 wt%), more concentrated HCl (approx. 3-4 wt%), and more concentrated NaOH (approx. 3-4 wt%).
+Hydrogen gas (H2) and Oxygen gas (O2) are created at the end electrodes, but in contrast to electrolysis, because there are typically 50 - 200 membrane triplets between each pair of electrodes, the rate of H2 and O2 gas generation relative to the rate of NaOH production is negligible, reduced by a factor of (number of cell triplets)-1 relative to electrolysis.
+In practice the H2 and O2 gasses generated during electrodialysis are combined and vented.
+The HCl(aq) generated in this process is used on land in processes that result in the neutralization of the acid, for example in the neutralization of alkaline waste ponds found at sand and gravel operations.
+Scaling to Gt CO2 y-1 will require larger-scale uses of the acid such as the pre-treatment of silicate rocks to enhance the kinetics and capacity of CO2 mineralization (Guy and Schott, 1989; Pollyea et al. 2017).